Image: ShutterStock

 Precautions And Recommendations

 Star fruit is safe for most pregnant women when eaten in moderation.
-However, excessive intake can cause digestive issues.
-Those with kidney problems should completely avoid star fruit, as it contains substances that can harm kidney health (2).
+However, excessive intake may cause digestive issues, nephrotoxicity, and neurotoxicity (9).
+Those with kidney problems should avoid star fruit because it contains toxins that can harm kidney health (2) and cause poisoning.

 Ways To Include Star Fruit In Pregnancy Diet